Turlough/MQTT-Pushbullet-Notification-Relay/README.md

 Ideal for an IP security camera.

 ## Instructions
+Get your Pushbullet Api Token from [Account -> Settings -> Access Tokens](https://www.pushbullet.com/#settings/account)

-Edit config/fake-config.py, and save as config.py.
+Edit config/fake-config.py, and save as config.py
-Use your own credentials and broker.
+Use your own credentials and broker for the MQTT section, and your own access token from Pushbullet